Far out from 2020, a deep Democratic bench takes shape

-Elizabeth Warren officially joined Sunday a crowded field of Democrats vying to challenge President Donald Trump in 2020 -- already shaping up to be one of the largest and most diverse ever.
+Senator Amy Klobuchar has officially joined a crowded field of Democrats vying to challenge President Donald Trump in 2020 - already shaping up to be one of the largest and most diverse ever.

-Warren joins a group of White House hopefuls that includes other high-flying female US senators, charismatic military veterans and a young gay mayor.

 Trump has already taken aim at Warren, mocking her proclamation of Native American heritage.